AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Using ES-Hadoop/Use ES-Hadoop to enable Apache Spark to write data to and read data from Alibaba Cloud
         Elasticsearch.md

 1. Create an Alibaba Cloud Elasticsearch cluster and enable the Auto Indexing feature for the cluster.

     For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md) and [Enable the Auto Indexing feature](/intl.en-US/Quick Start/Step 2: (Optional) Configure a cluster.md).
-An Elasticsearch V6.7.0 cluster is used in this topic.
+In this topic, an Elasticsearch V6.7.0 cluster is created.

-    **Note:** In a production environment, we recommend that you disable the Auto Indexing feature for the cluster.
+    **Note:** In a production environment, we recommend that you disable the Auto Indexing feature.
 You must create an index and configure mappings for the index in advance.
 The Elasticsearch cluster used in this topic is only for tests.
 Therefore, the Auto Indexing feature is enabled.

 2. Create an E-MapReduce \(EMR\) cluster in the virtual private cloud \(VPC\) where the Elasticsearch cluster resides.